 Each indicator set measures a different aspect of the business regulatory environment.
 The rankings of an economy can vary, sometimes significantly, across indicator sets.
-The average correlation coefficient between the 10 indicator sets included in the aggregate ranking is 0.37, and the coefficients between any 2 sets of indicators range from 0.19 (between dealing with construction permits and getting credit) to 0.60 (between starting a business and protecting investors).
+The average correlation coefficient between the 10 indicator sets included in the aggregate ranking is 0.38, and the coefficients between any 2 sets of indicators range from 0.18 (between getting electricity and getting credit) to 0.58 (between trading across borders and resolving insolvency and between trading across borders and getting electricity).
 These correlations suggest that economies rarely score universally well or universally badly on the indicators.

 Consider the example of Canada.
-It stands at 17 in the aggregate ranking on the ease of doing business.
-Its ranking is 3 on starting a business, and 4 on both resolving insolvency and protecting investors.
-But its ranking is only 62 on enforcing contracts, 69 on dealing with construction permits and 152 on getting electricity.
+It stands at 19 in the aggregate ranking on the ease of doing business.
+Its ranking is 2 on starting a business, 4 on protecting investors, and 8 on paying taxes.
+But its ranking is only

+58 on enforcing contracts, 116 on dealing with construction permits and 145 on getting electricity.